sergiocorreia/ppmlhdfe/guides/nonexistence_examples.md

 1. The ReLu method dropped 17 observations as they were perfectly separated.
 2. After dropping these observations, three variables with infinite estimates are now omitted due to collinearity
-3. Other estimates, which did not had infinite estimates and were previously reported incorrect values, now report the correct estimates (the same values one would obtain had the software package been able to correctly estimate the respective infinite coefficients).
+3. Other estimates, which did not have infinite estimates and were previously reported incorrect values, now report the correct estimates (the same values one would obtain had the software package been able to correctly estimate the respective infinite coefficients).

 ## Poisson